rcantini/Dog-breed-classification/README.md

 - Transfer Learning (VGG16 CNN architecture, ImageNet)
 - Fine tuning

-The obtained model achieves a classification accuracy of about 93% on test images.
+The obtained model achieved a classification accuracy of about 93% on test images.